bernas670/sun-tracker/README.md

 # SunTracker

 Sun Tracker is a full-stack application for tracking sunrise and sunset events based on geolocation.
 It consists of a Ruby on Rails backend API and a React frontend powered by Vite.
 The backend manages event data and provides geocoding and sun time calculations, while the frontend offers a modern UI for interacting with the data.
+Watch the video demo [here](https://www.youtube.com/watch?v=36XgDDjD8Zs).

 ![SunTracker](assets/sun-tracker.png)